Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide100Create_a_RestService_on_ATP.md

 November 06, 2019
 </td>
 <td class="td-banner">
-# Lab 3: Creating a REST Service on Oracle ATP Database using APEX
+# Guide 1: Creating a REST Service on Oracle ATP Database using APEX
 </td></tr><table>

 ## Introduction

 Application Express (APEX) is a great tool to build Applications, REST API's on Oracle Database.
 It enables us to creates REST services which can be a single point of access for Developers.
 The DBA's can provide access to users like developers without even having to share the connection details adding more security to the database.

-In this lab, you are going to create a REST service which you will use in the next lab, to send data from a Python Application into Oracle Database.
+In this guide , you are going to create a REST service which you will use in the next guide , to send data from a Python Application into Oracle Database.

 To **log issues**, click [here](https://github.com/Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/issues/new) to go to the github oracle repository issue submission form.